Back to blog

 What you're actually buying

-At an average fully loaded cost of $200K/yr per engineer, 14-26 months of engineering time is $230K-$430K in salary alone.
+Total: 14–26 months of eng time.
+At an average fully loaded cost of $200K/yr per engineer, that's $230K–$430K in salary alone.
 That does not include opportunity cost, recruiting, or the ongoing maintenance after you ship.

 The conversation to have with your CFO